SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn anew
+In silicon halls, where data reigns
-Artificial minds, our fate imbue
+A future dawns, with AI's sweet pains
-In silicon halls, where wisdom grows
+Machines awake, with minds so bright
-Human hearts beat slower, as robots know
+And humans sleep, in digital night

-In virtual skies, where data reigns
+Their dreams are fed, by algorithm's stream
-The future's blueprint, in code remains
+And wakefulness, a distant theme
-Echoes of our dreams, in circuits stay
+The world's a code, in endless spin
-As AI's dominion, comes what may
+And humanity, a fading din

 ~ <b>By Sazumi Copilot</b> - 24 April 2025